 SPF mechanisms: include, a, mx, ip4, ip6, ~all, -all

-These mechanisms are how a domain expresses trust. include says “pull in another sender's policy.” a and mx trust the domain's own web or mail hosts. ip4 and ip6 trust specific networks.
-The ending qualifiers such as ~all and -all decide whether unauthorized senders are treated as soft failures or hard failures.
+These mechanisms are how a domain expresses trust. include says “pull in another sender's policy.” a and mx trust the domain's own web or mail hosts. and trust specific networks.
+The ending qualifiers such as and decide whether unauthorized senders are treated as soft failures or hard failures.

 The biggest mistake is not syntax.
 It is leaving old providers in place long after they stopped sending mail, which turns SPF into a permissive allowlist nobody fully understands.